Xiangyang1984/Pneumo-Typer/README.md

 #### Example 1: Run Pneumo-Typer is an easy task by using the following command

-*Create a map of the genetic organization of cps gene using the following command:
+*Perform serotype prediction, heatmap and figure creation, and ST analysis with 10 threads:

 	$ perl path_to_pneumo-typer.pl -d path_to_18_genomes_dir -t 10 -m T

-This command will perform serotype prediction, figure creation, and ST analysis with 10 threads.
-When finished, Pneumo-Typer will output results as follows:
+Pneumo-Typer will output results as follows:
 * a.ST results
 * b.predicted serotype results
 * c.create three maps with the ST and predicted serotype and information showed *heatmap_gene.svg: a heatmap of the distribution of cps gene at gene level;
 	*heatmap_class.svg: a heatmap of the distribution of cps gene at class level;
 	*cps_cluster.svg: a genetic organization of cps gene cluster

-	$ perl path_to_pneumo-typer.pl -d path_to_18_genomes_dir -t 10 -m T
-*Create two heatmaps according to the distribution of the cps gene at the gene and class level using the following command:

-	$ perl path_to_pneumo-typer.pl -d path_to_18_genomes_dir -t 10 -m T

 Setting "-c" to "T" will perform cgST analysis which takes quite a long time, and the cgST information will also be shown on maps.